 KEY POINTS TO TAKE AWAY

-- Timber should be certified as coming from renewable plantations with a transparent trail from source to end product, including a Forest Certification scheme.
+- Timber used for decking should be certified as coming from renewable plantations with a transparent trail from source to end product, including a Forest Certification scheme.

-- Site decks where they will gain maximum exposure to the sun – this will help to dry out any surface moisture on the deck.
+- Site decking where it will gain maximum exposure to the sun – this will help to dry out any surface moisture on the deck.
 The shorter days and lower suns of winter provide the moist conditions for algae to thrive.

 Decking specialist for the domestic garden market.

 A wide range of advice, often illustrated and well explained by former landscape contractor, Tony McCormack.
-Despite Tony’s obvious antipathy to decks he still provides some very sound advice for would-be ‘deckers’.
+Despite Tony’s obvious antipathy to decking he still provides some very sound advice for would-be ‘deckers’.